MACARONS: Mapping And Coverage Anticipation with RGB Online Self-Supervision: Implementation details

-Generally, computing a whole trajectory only takes a few minutes at inference on a single GPU Nvidia GeForce GTX 1080 Ti, and can take up to 20 minutes during online, self-supervised training on a GPU Nvidia Tesla V100.
+Generally, computing a whole trajectory only takes a few minutes at inference, even on a single GPU Nvidia GeForce GTX 1080~Ti.
+During online, self-supervised training, computing a whole trajectory can take up to 10 minutes using GPU Nvidia Tesla V100 in our main experimental setup (which consists in 5 memory replay iterations for depth module and only 1 for volume occupancy and surface coverage gain modules), and up to 25 minutes for a different setup (5 memory replay iterations for depth module and 3 for the other modules).